onkwon/yaos/README.md

 It generates a periodic interrupt rated by HZ fot the heart rate of system.
 Change HZ as you wish, `include/foundation.h`.

 Put a user task under /tasks directory.
 Code what you want in general way using provided API and any other libraries.
-And simply register the task by `REGISTER_TASK(your_task, DEFAULT_STACK_SIZE, DEFAULT_PRIORITY)`.
+And simply register the task by `REGISTER_TASK(function, type, priority)`.

 To access system resource, use provided API after checking how synchronization and wait queue are handled in the right sections below.
 Do not disable interrupt directly but use API.